 - Our mobile solutions can proactively identify staff space usage patterns, and combined with both external and internal positioning (micro-locations) and wayfinding, provide a concierge-like experience to your employee.
 As your staff member nears the London office, their phone beeps onces and they are prompted:

 “Welcome back Ms. Adams, I see you are nearing the Canary Wharf office and you do not have a workspace reserved.
 Shall I reserve the space you sat in last time?
 I see it is available for the rest of the day”.

-- Our IoT beacon and sensor technologies talk directly to our applications to track utilization without human intervention.
+- Our IoT beacon and sensor technologies talk directly to our applications to track utilisation without human intervention.
 The tiny sensors used to determine how employees use space – from desk chairs to large conference rooms – passively gather data and upload it to the cloud, providing key analytics to CRE and facility teams in order to make effective decisions on multi-million dollar projects.

-- Asure Software Time and Labor Management tools are used to better automate, track and simplify the punching in/out process.
-Labor costs continue to be at the top of the list for most businesses, so why not enable time keeping to automatically punch in and punch out employees when certain criteria are met?
+- Asure Software Time and Labour Management tools are used to better automate, track and simplify the punching in/out process.
+Labour costs continue to be at the top of the list for most businesses, so why not enable time keeping to automatically punch in and punch out employees when certain criteria are met?
 And, when using new beacon technology with GeoPunch, Asure can determine an employee’s location at their designated start time – validating their identity and clock that employee in and out with no human interaction.

 The list goes on, and as the powerful Oz discovered – stepping out from behind the curtain and facing real life situations with real world solutions typically gets the best result!